Doctors Note Logo

 Hemolytic Anemia?
 Why Your Body Is Destroying Blood: Medical Next Steps

-Hemolytic anemia means your body is destroying red blood cells faster than it can replace them, leading to fatigue, jaundice, dark urine, and shortness of breath; causes include autoimmune disease, inherited disorders, infections, medications, and mechanical factors, and it can escalate quickly if severe.
+Hemolytic anemia occurs when your body destroys red blood cells faster than it can produce them, causing symptoms like fatigue, jaundice, dark urine, and shortness of breath.
+Common causes include autoimmune disorders, inherited conditions (such as sickle cell disease or G6PD deficiency), infections, certain medications, and mechanical damage from heart valves.
+Severe cases can escalate quickly and require urgent care.

-Next steps usually include prompt medical evaluation with a CBC, reticulocyte count, bilirubin, LDH, haptoglobin, and a direct Coombs test, followed by cause specific treatment such as steroids for autoimmune disease, stopping a triggering drug, transfusions for severe anemia, or specialist care for genetic conditions.
-There are several factors to consider; see below to understand more.
+Diagnosis typically involves a CBC, reticulocyte count, bilirubin, LDH, haptoglobin, and a direct Coombs test.
+Treatment depends on the underlying cause and may include corticosteroids for autoimmune hemolytic anemia, discontinuing a triggering medication, blood transfusions for severe anemia, or specialist care for genetic conditions.

 answer background